NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 c) 516
 d) 3

 ?
 How many E Coli results were recorded in the Gormsey system?
-The limit for E Coli is 0 org/100ml.

 a) 1145
 B) 1470